arrrgi/arrrgi/README.md

 I'm passionate about understanding how DevOps and Infrastructure-as-Code fit into a modern and progressive business and keep myself busy in my downtime, continuing to learn about:

-- 🗃&ensp;Git version control and Semantic versioning
+- 🗃&ensp;Git and Semantic versioning
-- 🚂&ensp;Continuous Integration/Development
+- 🚂&ensp;Continuous Integration/Development in Web Development
 - 🛳&ensp;Docker and Kubernetes in a micro-service context
-- 🕸&ensp;Service Mesh's
+- 🕸&ensp;Service Mesh's in traditional infrastructure
-- 🛠&ensp;Ansible
+- 🛠&ensp;Ansible as a robust provisioning toolset

 <!--